bnema/gordon/README.md

 <h4 align="center">Minimalist self-hosted containerized app deployment tool.</h4>

-Gordon is a tool based on Golang that aims to simplify the deployment of your containerized applications.
+Gordon is a tool written in Go that aims to simplify the deployment of your containerized web applications.
 It automates the process of integrating your locally built image into your self-hosted setup.
 Additionally, Gordon coordinates domain routing through Traefik, which needs to be pre-installed.
 This eliminates the need for manual configuration and streamlines the development process.

 ## **Key Features**

-- **Quick Deployment**: Deploy container images effortlessly using the command **`gordon deploy <image:version> -p 8080 -t gordon.sld.tld`**
+- **Quick Deployment**: Deploy container images effortlessly using the command **`gordon deploy <image:version> -p 8080:80 -t gordon.sld.tld`**
 - **Self-Hosted**: Operates within your existing self-hosted environment.
 - **Web UI**: Provides a simple web UI to manage your deployments, domains, exposed ports, and more.
 - **Automated Routing**: Collaborates with Traefik to automatically route your application to your desired domain or subdomain.